 Know the song Yankee Doodle Dandy?
 The lyrics of this song refer to early dandy fashions which eventually spread across Europe.

-The term dandy was first used in 18th century England to describe flamboyantly-dressed members of the Macaroni Club, a team of aristocratic young Englishmen that flaunted the latest fashions from France and Italy around posh parlours.
+The term dandy was first used to describe flamboyantly-dressed members of the Macaroni Club, a team of aristocratic young Englishmen that flaunted the latest fashions from France and Italy around posh parlours.
 They dressed in elaborate layers and fashions consisting of ruffled clothing, luxurious vests, tailored waistcoats, knee buckles, stockings, brightly coloured shoes and oversized wigs.

 Accessories were also a critical part of the fashion and regularly consisted of flowers, pocket watches, bejewelled chewing tobacco boxes, diamond-encrusted swords and walking sticks adorned with gold.